 Young Grand Coulee man sentenced to five years for assaults

-“Mr. Ostenberg’s youth cannot be used as an excuse for his violent actions.” said Richard A. Collodi, Special Agent in Charge or the FBI’s Seattle field office.
+“Mr. Ostenberg’s youth cannot be used as an excuse for his violent actions.” said Special Agent in Charge Richard A. Collodi of the FBI’s Seattle field office.
 “While he has time to reflect on the choices he made which led to this prison sentence, his actions impacted the lives of multiple victims.
 Addressing violence on our state’s reservations remains a priority for the FBI and our partners across Washington.”

-This case was investigated by the Kalispel Tribal Police, Colville Tribal Police Department, Pend Oreille County Sheriff’s Department and the Federal Bureau of Investigation.
+The case was investigated by the Kalispel Tribal Police, Colville Tribal Police Department, Pend Oreille County Sheriff’s Department, and the Federal Bureau of Investigation.
 The case was prosecuted by Richard R. Barker, First Assistant United States Attorney for the Eastern District of Washington and Michael Vander Giessen, Assistant United States Attorney for the Eastern District of Washington.